This blog post is a repository of sources I use in teaching.

 A new analysis by Australian and American researchers, using new and more detailed modeling of the oceans, predicts that the long-feared turn-off of the circulation will likely occur in the Southern Ocean, as billions of tons of ice melt on the land mass of Antarctica.
 And rather than being more than a century away, as models predict for the North Atlantic, it could happen within the next three decades.

-PBS Terra on the topic:
+PBS Terra on Tipping Points:

 Societal and Economic Impacts